ljunkie/rarflix/README.md

-#Enhancements to update to match latest Plex look by guydev
+#Enhancements to update so as to match latest Plex look by guydev (2014-06-22)

 __________________________________________________